ddniel/ddniel/README.md

 # 👋 Hello, I'm Danny Becerra!

-I am a highly responsible and positive software developer living in Canada, currently pursuing an AEC in Internet Programming at TAV College in Montreal.
-With a strong background in both frontend 🌐 (HTML, CSS, JavaScript, React, Bootstrap, Tailwind CSS) and backend 💻 (Node.js, Express.js, Python) development, I excel in creating full-stack web applications.
+I am a Full Stack developer based in Canada, with a degree in Internet Programming from TAV College in Montreal.
+I’m passionate about coding and love creating applications that meet real needs.

-My projects include an Inventory Management App using the MERN stack.
-I have experience with databases such as MySQL, PostgreSQL, MongoDB.
+I specialize in developing both web and mobile applications.

-I love to keep learning and I am truly passionate about technology and programming.
+Feel free to check out my projects, and I’m always open to suggestions!

 🌐 [LinkedIn](https://www.linkedin.com/in/danny-becerra-a19a3026a/)